m3g/CellListMap.jl/docs/src/pbc.md

   Total number of cells: 2244
 ```

 Note that the unit cell length is, on each direction, the maximum coordinates of all particles plus the cutoff.
-This, this will avoid the computation of pairs of periodic images.
+This will avoid the computation of pairs of periodic images.
 The algorithms used for computing interactions in Orthorhombic cells will then be used.